Booking Terms & Conditions

 f.
 Day Sailings in 2020 where the Customers cancels a confirmed Day Sailing booking more than 7 days prior to the sailing, the value of the booking may be transferred to any future sailing in 2020 or 2021.
 Where the Customers cancel the booking less than 7 days prior to the sailing, any fee paid will be forfeited and no transfer will be allowed.

 a.
 The Vessel will be insured under a policy of marine insurance, but it is the responsibility of the Customers to arrange their own travel insurance.

 b.
 The Customers must check their travel insurance policy carefully to make sure it covers tall ship sailing, sailing, cruising and yachting in the appropriate sailing areas and if sailing more than 12 miles offshore.
 The cover should start as close as possible to the date you purchased the policy, not when the Voyage starts.

 c.
-The Customers must bring proof of suitable travel insurance on board and the Skipper may require sight of the same.
+The Customers must provide proof of suitable travel insurance two weeks before boarding and the Skipper may require sight of the same during the embarkation procedure.
 If no proof is provided on request, the Customers will be required to either acquire suitable travel insurance there and then or leave the Vessel.